 In recent years, coconut water has been marketed as a natural energy or sports drink having low levels of fat, carbohydrates, and calories, and significant electrolyte content.
 However this is disallowed by certain regulatory agencies.

 It can be a hand-cranked machine, or powered.
 It is served, often cold, and sometimes with other ingredients, such as a squeeze of lemon, black salt or mint.

 The juice is very healthy and tasty but you have to be very careful about hygienic conditions.

 Shikanjvi ou Nimbu Pani – limonade

-While the base ingredients include lemon or lime juice, ginger juice, ice and water, shikanjvi often contains other ingredients such as salt, saffron and cumin
+While the base ingredients include lemon or lime juice and sugar, shikanjvi often contains other ingredients such as chaat masala, salt, saffron and cumin.

 Indian food without herbs and spices is unimaginable.
 They are at the heart of every dish.
 They have been used sinc...

 Indians love snacking and there are snack stalls on every street corner.
 Here are a few examples of the infinite va...